Additional information regarding PlusOne Solutions’ background screening searches and guidelines.

 To address these needs, we offer administrative agent services to better manage the risks associated with the use of background screens and drug tests in the hiring process.
 In so doing, PlusOne Solutions is acting ONLY as the administrative agent of our Customers.
 We are not making any decision and are not considered the end-user of the consumer report, as defined by the Fair Credit Reporting Act (FCRA).
 When engaged as an administrative agent, PlusOne Solutions is carrying out the directions and requirements for our Customers who still maintain all end-user responsibilities as outlined by the FCRA.

 Initial Scoring and Pre-Adjudication – This service includes a review of all search results against a risk relevancy matrix, established by the Customer, to create an initial filter.
 This process then reviews the position a subject is being considered for and ensures the EEOC guidelines and “Green Factors” are respected.
 Since a decision is not being made at this stage as to the eligibility of the subject, this is a preventative step in the adjudication process.
-It is designed for better FCRA compliance and is meant to flag records for a more in-depth review.
-At the suggestion of the FTC and EEOC, this step can also remove records that are not deemed applicable to the Customer’s risk matrix.
+It is designed for better FCRA compliance and is meant to flag records for more in-depth review.